quadrama/quadrama.github.io/theses.en.md

 editor: willand
 ---

-Here you will find shot summaries of the student theses that we supervise in QuaDramA:
+Here you will find shot summaries of the M.A. theses we supervise in QuaDramA:

 <b>Sonja Eberhardt<br>
 <i>Hebbels Daugthers</i></b> [Working title]<br>